dtcenter/METplus/docs/index.rst

 maturity of any new verification method and coordinate the inclusion of the new module in a future version.

-This User?s Guide was prepared by the developers of the METplus Wrappers, including Dan Adriaansen, Minna Win-Gildenmeister, Julie Prestopnik, Jim Frimel, Mallory Row, John Halley Gotway, George McCabe, Paul Prestopnik, Christana Kalb, Hank Fisher, Jonathan Vigh, Lisa
+This User's Guide was prepared by the developers of the METplus Wrappers, including Dan Adriaansen, Minna Win-Gildenmeister, Julie Prestopnik, Jim Frimel, Mallory Row, John Halley Gotway, George McCabe, Paul Prestopnik, Christana Kalb, Hank Fisher, Jonathan Vigh, Lisa